sunyuding/cloud-university/GCP.md

 # GCP
+Seven categories of GCP services:

+- Compute: houses a variety of machine types that support any type of workload.
+The different computing options let you decide how involved you want to be with operational details and infrastructure amongst other things.
+- Storage: data storage and database options for structured or unstructured, relational or non relational data.
+- Networking: services that balance application traffic and provision security rules amongst other things.
+- Stackdriver: a suite of cross-cloud logging, monitoring, trace, and other service reliability tools.
+- Tools: services for developers managing deployments and application build pipelines.
+- Big Data: services that allow you to process and analyze large datasets.
+- Artificial Intelligence: a suite of APIs that run specific artificial intelligence and machine learning tasks on the Google Cloud platform.

+Primitive roles set project-level permissions and unless otherwise specified, they control access and management to all GCP services.

 ## Technical papers on the Google Infrastructure
 - [ ] GFS (Google File System)
 - [ ] BigTable